antoineboquet/greek-conversion/README.md

 #### `removeDiacritics (str: string, type: keyType): string`

 Removes all the diacritics from a given string.
-Diacritics are defined for each representation of a greek string.
+The set of diacritical signs depends of the greek string representation.

 #### `removeGreekVariants (str: string): string`